open-pioneer/trails-starter/docs/tutorials/HowToCreateUiComponents.md

 - **(1)**
   Imports `AppUI` (a React component) from the given module.
 - **(2)**
   Specifies `AppUI` as the application's UI.
-Any kind of react component can be used in this place.
+Any kind of React component can be used in this place.

 When the application is instantiated, the `AppUI` component will be rendered automatically.